Sheet: 15.9 x 15.9 cm (6 1/4 x 6 1/4 in.)

-The type of fence shown in this print is called wattle fencing, a type known since antiquity and used primarily to contain livestock during the late Middle Ages when this print was made.
+The fence shown in this print is called wattle fencing, a type known since antiquity and used primarily to contain livestock during the late Middle Ages.

 According to the Gospel of John, right after his resurrection, Christ appeared to Mary Magdalene, who had come to anoint his body at his tomb.
 At first, she mistook Christ for a gardener.
 When he revealed himself, he said to Magdalene, "Noli me tangere" (Touch me not) and invited her to inform the apostles that he was ascending to his Father.
 Schongauer conveys the emotion and surprise of the Magdalen by showing her drapery flying behind her in the wind.

 The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email email@example.com.